Baptiste-Pollien/www/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student at [ISAE-SUPAERO](https://www.isae-supaero.fr/), in Toulouse.
-My thesis deals with formal methods applied on UAV autopilot, especially, [Paparazzi](https://wiki.paparazziuav.org/wiki/Main_Page) autopilot developed at [ENAC](https://www.enac.fr/).
+My thesis deals with formal methods applied on UAV autopilot, especially [Paparazzi](https://wiki.paparazziuav.org/wiki/Main_Page) autopilot developed at [ENAC](https://www.enac.fr/).
 I am currently working on the verification of a mathematical library of Paparazzi using [Frama-C](https://frama-c.com/) with [EVA](https://frama-c.com/fc-plugins/eva.html) and [WP](https://frama-c.com/fc-plugins/wp.html) plugins.
 I am focusing on the verification of the absence of runtime errors (overflows, divisions by 0...)  but I also verify some functional properties.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->